khenderick/gateway-frontend/README.md

 ### Installing

 Check out this repo to some local folder.
-Let's call it ```openmotics-frontend```.
+Let's call it ```openmotics-ui```.
 The rest of the commands will assume this is the working directory.

 First, start with installing the dependencies